DIY Floral Garland Using Coffee Filters

 Staining the Garland – Optional Step

-I felt the floral garland was a little too white for my table.
-Therefore I decided to stain the coffee filters.
+The floral garland was a bit too white for my table, so I decided to stain the coffee filters.

-Because the garland was already intact, I just used a paper towel soaked in coffee and gently wiped the wet paper towel over the garland to stain the leaves and flowers.
+Because the garland was already intact, I used a paper towel soaked in coffee and gently wiped it over it to stain the leaves and flowers.
 This will leave a very subtle stain on the garland.

 Note: You can use brown coffee filters.
 However, I used what I had on hand.